linovia/django-virtualenv-manager/README.rst

 TODO
 ----

-* Create setup.py
-* Move the application as a standalone application
 * Create a front design instead of using the Django's admin
 * Exports CSV
 * Create usage summaries (what server / virtual env uses a given package version, what versions of that package are used in all the environments...).